Medellin Coffee Tour

 Colombian Adventures | Visiting a Coffee Farm outside Medellin

-The tour was a real eye-opener!
-I don’t think I ever appreciated just how much goes into each cup of coffee I drink.
-I will never again be able to drink another cup of coffee without giving a silent salute to the coffee pickers.
+The tour was an eye-opener—I never knew how much work goes into every sip of coffee.
+I will never again drink a cup without giving a silent salute to coffee pickers!

 Colombian Adventures | Visiting a Coffee Farm outside Medellin

-Once we picked a rather feeble amount of coffee it was time to see the next part of the process.
-Traditionally the coffee was carried down by mule for processing.
-The father of the current owner, however, created this water shoot!
-So they pour the coffee in, turn on the water and it goes down the shoot to the farm… very cool!
+Once we picked a feeble number of coffee beans, it was time to transport them for processing.
+Traditionally, the beans are carried by mules—this family created a handy water shoot.
+You pour the coffee beans in, turn on the water, and they go down the shoot to the farm.
+So cool!

 Colombian Adventures | Visiting a Coffee Farm outside Medellin

-The coffee was waiting for us when we got back.
-From here the coffee is washed and goes through this channel.
-Any coffee that floats is defective coffee and gets separated.
-This bad quality bean is then used to make instant coffee!
-The other coffee is dried and the skin is removed.
+The coffee beans were waiting for us when we got back.
+From here, the coffee is washed and goes through a water channel—any beans that float are considered defective and separated from the rest.
+This “poor quality” bean is used for instant coffee, while the other beans are dried to remove skin.

 Colombian Adventures | Visiting a Coffee Farm outside Medellin